MrAta/github-classroom-utilties/.github/README.md

 ### Usage

-This utility requires 3 command line arguments:
+This utility requires 4 command line arguments:
 1. The name of the GitHub organization that hosts the classroom, as it appears in a GitHub URL. (i.e. My Code Classroom would be entered as my-code-classroom).
 2. The assignment name as it appears in a GitHub URL.
 (Coding Assignment 1 would be coding-assignment-1).
 3. The local path to the .csv or .txt file that holds GitHub usernames.
+4. The path for the output directory to put the assignment repositories in it.

-Example: `python3 CloneAssignment.py my-class-organization assignment-1-variables ~/Documents/classroster.txt`
+Example: `python3 CloneAssignment.py my-class-organization assignment1 ~/Documents/classroster.txt /path/to/outdir/`

+Note that the our directry ends with "/"

 ## MossSetup.py